ParsaHemmati-09/simple-fraction_type-python/mixedF_README.md

+# Obsolete, I will add the new documentation

 # Overview

 The `MixedFraction` class represents a mixed fraction, consisting of a whole number part and a fractional part.
 This class provides various methods for arithmetic operations, comparisons, and conversions to and from improper fractions.